What Are The Different Types of Website Hosting?

 WordPress Support – when customers run into WordPress-related problems, Managed WordPress services are prepared to help.

-Staging and Production Environments – Customers are allowed to set up development and production instances of WordPress so customers can test site modifications prior to deployment.
+Staging and Production Environments – Customers are allowed to set up development and production instances of WordPress so customers can test site modifications before deployment.

 Better WordPress website performance and security – Managed WordPress services can help customers configure their websites to run faster through proper caching.
 They also help secure their customers by automatically or through permission, update websites in case a new vulnerability in WordPress is discovered.

-Managed WordPress can be an additional part of shared hosting, VPS or dedicated hosting or can be a package on its own with the type of hosting as options.
-This however can increase the costs of hosting packages but is a big plus if customers choose WordPress as their platform.
+Managed WordPress can be an additional part of shared hosting, VPS or dedicated hosting or can be a package on its own with the hosting as options.
+This, however, can increase the costs of hosting packages but is a big plus if customers choose WordPress as their platform.

 Website Builders All-Inclusive Platforms

-For those who want to build simpler websites but don’t want to learn WordPress or work on HTML websites from scratch, most hosting services come packaged with their own website builders.
-Websites made from these website builders are often made from sets of customizable templates where users can insert or remove website elements, customize background colors, text styles and layouts.
-Popular web hosting services like Hostgator have their own website builder called Gator Website Builder to complement their hosting packages.
-Wix is another popular website builder.
+For those who want to build more straightforward websites but don’t want to learn WordPress or work on HTML websites from scratch, most hosting services come packaged with their website builders.
+Websites made from these website builders are often made from sets of customizable templates where users can insert or remove website elements, customize background colors, text styles, and layouts.
+Popular web hosting services like Hostgator have their website builder called Gator Website Builder to complement their hosting packages.
+Wix is another famous website builder.